 This session will look at how parents/whānau can support and enable children and young people to navigate online opportunities, challenges and complexities.

 Co-host a Netsafe LIVE event at your school

-Netsafe LIVE events are co-hosted with a local school and are open to the whole community.
-If you’d like to talk about co-hosting a Netsafe LIVE event in your area, please contact our Education Team at email@example.com
+Netsafe LIVE events are co-hosted with local schools and are open to the whole community.
+If you’d like to talk about co-hosting a Netsafe LIVE event in your area, please contact Netsafe’s Education Services Team at [email protected]

 Stay up to date with our newsletter

 Sign up to our email newsletter for educators for the latest resources, research and updates about online safety.